manoa-bites/manoa-bites.github.io/index.md

 <img width="100%" src="assets/admindropdown.png" alt="How to access admin information">

-Clicking on Admin will take you to this page where the Admin can easily view current Restaurants, Locations, User, and Reported Issues
+Clicking on Admin will take you to this page where the Admin can easily view/edit current Restaurants, Locations, User, and Reported Issues.

 <img width="100%" src="assets/adminpage.png" alt="How to access admin information">